USFWS/fwspp/README.md

 The `fwspp` package
 ===================

-This packages contains functions to perform geographic query of several biodiversity databases based on U.S. Fish and Wildlife Service (USFWS) National Wildlife Refuge administrative or acquisition boundaries (plus optional buffers).
+This packages contains functions to perform geographic query of several biodiversity databases based on U.S. Fish and Wildlife Service (USFWS) administrative or acquisition property boundaries (plus optional buffers).
 At present, the package queries the [Global Biodiversity Information Facility (GBIF)](http://www.gbif.org/), [Biodiversity Information Serving Our Nation (BISON)](https://bison.usgs.gov/#home), [Integrated Digitized Biocollections (iDigBio)](https://www.idigbio.org/), [VertNet](http://vertnet.org/), the [Berkeley Ecoinformatics Engine](https://ecoengine.berkeley.edu/), and [AntWeb](http://www.antweb.org/).
 It draws heavily from the outstanding work by the [ROpenScience group](https://ropensci.org/) and their suite of species occurrence packages.

 We provide options to: